 The success shows that China is now essentially back to business as usual, at least as far as bringing audiences back to cinemas is concerned.
 China has reduced its percentage box office loss compared to the average box office over the previous three years from a peak of -94% in July to -72% now.
 In October, China also started recouping their total loss from -$5.4 billion to -$5.3 billion.

 The other two Regions continued to slightly grow their losses.
-Domestic added another -$0.7 billion around the same level as in the prior two months up to their now -$7.2 billion total.
-The International market (excluding China) lost -$1.2 billion, more than the -$0.9 billion in September, but still clearly the second lowest number since April, which adds up to a loss of -$11.6 billion until the end of October.
+Domestic added another -$0.7 billion around the same level as in the prior two months up to their new -$7.2 billion total.
+The International market (excluding China) lost -$1.2 billion, more than the -$0.9 billion in September, but still, clearly the second-lowest number since April, which adds up to a loss of -$11.6 billion until the end of October.

-This resulted in the Cineworld Group, the world’s second largest cinema chain, re-closing all Cineworld, Picturehouse and Regal sites in the UK and US one week into October.
+This resulted in the Cineworld Group, the world’s second-largest cinema chain, re-closing all Cineworld, Picturehouse and Regal sites in the UK and the US one week into October.
 Other exhibitors followed.
 After months of constantly increasing numbers of global cinemas open by market share, this triggered a reduction from a peak of 79% at the beginning of the month to 74% in Oct.
 9 play-week.

 The next hit was caused by the rapid rise of Covid-19 cases in Europe.
 Italy and France were the first to re-close their cinemas in the final week of October.
 This let the number of global cinemas open by market share to further drop to 70%, the lowest number since late August.
 That the numbers were not even lower was driven by the re-opening of major cinema chains in Brazil, another big market, plus the start of re-opening cinemas in New York state within the month and further re-openings in some other US states.